1847123212/vl670/README.md

 as an inrush event when 100 mA is exceeded.

-2. If an inrush event occurs, the maximal *charge* transfered, calculating by area under the current curve, should be less than 10 uC.
+2. If an inrush event occurs, the maximal *charge* transfered, calculating by area under the current curve, should be less than 50 uC.
 For 5 V, it means the equivalent capacitance should be less than 10 uF.
 Only *charge* is limited, not inrush current itself, because the goal is to avoid draining the output capacitance at the upstream by too much, the absolute current is irrelevant (of course, unless it's low enough to apply rule No.1).

-3. If two inrush events are separated by 100 ms, they are considered as two separate events.
+3. If two inrush events are separated by 100+ us, they are considered as two separate events.
 Only the "biggest" inrush event is considered, all other events are ignored.
 Thus, it's possible to get more capacitance allowance by delayed startup.